p19pago/math-mania-project/cheat sheet/easy-questions.md

 * 20 children ate 2 cookies each.
 How many did they eat?
 * I want to purchase balloons for my birthday.
 One balloon at the local balloon store costs 3 euros.
 I have 25 euros.
 How many balloons will I purchase?
 How much money will remain?
+* 5 students removed 42 books from the bookcase.
+How many books will they get, after each one decides to share them?
+* A group of children gathered 65 shells and want to share them.
+How many shells each child will get?
+* e
+*
+*
+*
+*
+*
+*
+*
+* e
 *

 (will be added...)